Soft or Hard Chamber?

 Are the Technicians Trained for an Emergency if you or your loved one has a medical emergency in the device?

-Inflatable Bag chambers are not certified as PVHO-1 (Pressure Vessels for Human Occupancy) devices by the ASME.
+Most Mild or Soft chambers are not certified as PVHO-1 (Pressure Vessels for Human Occupancy) devices by the ASME.
 This means they do not have the qualifications necessary to meet National quality and safety.
-American Society of Mechanical Engineers Safety Standard for Pressure Vessels for Human Occupancy, 2002. www.asme.or
+American Society of Mechanical Engineers Safety Standard for Pressure Vessels for Human Occupancy, 2002.

 Does the Facility Follow Fire Codes?